shotgunsoftware/tk-flame/README.md

 - The multi launch app now executes the re-written DCC path and thereby starts executing `python/startup/launch_app.py`. inside the python interpreter which comes bundled with Flame (and contains a known version of PySide).
 The engine starts up, hooks paths are registered by setting the `DL_PYTHON_HOOK_PATH` environment variable etc.
-  At this point, a check is carried out to see if a Flame project corresponding to the Shotgun project exists or not.
+  At this point, a check is carried out to see if a Flame project corresponding to the ShotGrid project exists or not.
   If it doesn't, a project setup UI is shown on screen where a user can configure a new Flame project.

 - Once a Project has been established, the Flame DCC is launched.